 Take away what they have taken and transform its properties to zero,”

-Then he deleted the last line and re-wrote it.
+Then he deleted and re-wrote it.

 Curled up and bleeding in the black letter stained with industrial time’s oil, soot and smoke were hidden identities.
 They could be disregarded or discovered.
 It made little difference to the Cipher Agent.
 She was on the case.